7 Best Workout Shoes in 2024

 What makes it the best?

-We worked out using over a hundred trainers in search of the best weightlifting shoe, and it’s none other than the Nike Metcon 9.
-Our lab results reassure it provides steady footing, good lockdown, and reliable grip to handle our repetitive lifts.
+We worked out using over a hundred trainers in search of the best Crossfit shoe, and it’s none other than the Nike Metcon 9.
+Our lab results reassure us that it provides steady footing, good lockdown, and a reliable grip to handle our repetitive lifts.
 It's a solid foundation that helps us power through punishing workouts.

 Further enhancing stability is the outsole’s reliable traction that grips onto mats and glossy gym floors.
 All these improve our control to strengthen the right muscle groups and avoid injuries.